 There is one record from the Atlas of wildlife for this species from 2006 which is recorded within Lot 24, the location which was closely examined during the recent surveys failed to locate an individual.
-Surveys during the flowering period in March/April 2016 recorded seven individuals (seven flowers) along a central creek within the three proposed BSA lots.
-Follow-up surveys for these populations recorded seven individuals in April 2020 from the same location and none from the BioNet Atlas location.
+Surveys during the flowering period in March/April 2016 recorded seven individuals (seven flowers) along a central creek within the proposed BSAA.
+Follow-up individual counts for these 'populations' (2017-2021) recorded a maximum of seven individuals from the same location and none from the BioNet Atlas location.

 No individuals were recorded in the BCA area, therefore are not included in the candidate species credit calculation for this BCAR.
-The orchid will be included in the proposed central BSA lot credit calculations.
+The orchid will be included in the proposed BSA credit calculations.